 Though successful fledging is always the best option, we know that not all nests will be successful.
 Predators may destroy the nest, the nest may be abandoned if stress levels are too high or the weather is too inclement, eggs may not hatch, or nestlings may fledge too early-or too late.
 Despite these challenges; birds know best and really are fantastic parents.

-Wild birds don’t need help to find nesting materials
+Wild birds don’t need help finding nesting materials

 Incubation: when the mother (usually) uses her body heat to grow embryos inside fertilized eggs